SeekyCt/ppcdis/TOOLS.md

 When given `--enc name`, the encoding can be changed to any encoding supported by python.
 This applies to both the string parsing and the output file encoding.

+### Pooling

+If the code is compiled with `-str pool`, then `--pool` needs to be passed so that the tool searches for non-aligned strings in the range.

 ## slices

 Gives utilities for querying a slices yml.
 The output format for describing a source is a json in one of the following formats: